Welcome to my review of the best fly fishing packs for 2020.

 Simms Freestone Fishing Backpack

-It’s lightweight, comfortable and features a ventilation system to stay cool and shorten drying times.
+It’s lightweight (2lbs), comfortable and features a ventilation system to stay cool and shorten drying times.

 It has options to carry a rod and a net also.
-It also only weighs 2 lbs so it’s extremely light.
-Overall this pack is going to carry all of your essentials and last you a long time.
+Overall this pack is going to carry all of your essentials and have the durability to a long time.
+Check the latest price on amazon here.

 Fishpond Thunderhead Submersible Back pack